 - Use language to explore their own experiences and imaginary worlds.

-- Be taught focussed phonic sessions 5 times a week.
-Year 1 will focus on phase 5, moving onto phase 6 in year 2.
-Year 2 will focus on phase 6.
+- Be taught focused phonic sessions 4 times a week.
+Year 1 will focus on level 5, moving onto level 6 in year 2.
+Year 2 will focus on level 6.

 - Children that do not pass the Year 1 phonics screening test will have the opportunity to repeat the test in Year 2.

 At Key Stage Two (Years 3-6) children will: